IIIF/cookbook-recipes/index.md

 * Archival collection (hierarchy, paging)
 * Thumbnail range for video navigation
 * [Using Caption and Subtitle Files in Multiple Languages with Video Content][0074]
-* [Represent Canvases in a Manifest as Geographic Areas in a Web Mapping Client Using navPlace][0240]
 * Mixed Image Service references (a mashup, with img2 and img3 services)
 * Glenn Gould - score and performance scenarios (transcribing)
 * A Map